Impasse (film): Production

 The film was based on an original script by John C Higgins called Golden Bullet.
 Aubrey Schenck produced and raised finance through United Artists.
 It was to be the first of four pictures Schenck was to make for UA, each using Hal Klein as producer.

 Burt Reynolds signed to star and Ann-Margret was originally announced as his co star.

 Filming began 15 January 1968 in the Philippines.
 Ann-Margret dropped out and was replaced by Diana Hyland.
 She dropped out and was replaced by Anne Francis.

 Reception

-Howard Thompson of the New York Times described the film as "a good one that may get away all to soon", a reference to its limited release.
+Howard Thompson of the New York Times described the film as "a good one that may get away all too soon", a reference to its limited release.
 While he cited a couple of glaring plot holes, he praised the exotic setting, the performances, script and direction.